Crosby County License Hearing Guide

 If You Refused Testing

-• Refusal Penalty: Refusing to take a breath or blood test carries a harsher penalty.
-In Texas, the suspension period for refusing a test is typically 180 days for a first offense.
+• Refusal Suspension: If you refused to take a breath or blood test, your license will be suspended for a period of at least 180 days for a first offense.

-• Implied Consent Law in Texas: By driving on Texas roads, you've implicitly consented to submit to a breath or blood test if lawfully arrested for DUI.
-Refusal to take the test can result in administrative penalties, even if you are not ultimately convicted of the DUI charge in criminal court.
+Implied Consent Law in Texas: By driving on Texas roads, you have implicitly consented to submit to a breath or blood test if lawfully arrested for DUI.
+Refusal to submit to testing can result in administrative penalties, including license suspension, regardless of the outcome of your criminal case.

 The ALR/Administrative Hearing